 After I married my husband, a warm gentleman from South Korea, I moved to Seoul in May 2014 to start a new chapter of my life.
-There, I continued my exploration of international business law by serving as an in-house counsel for a leading local auto parts company aiming to enter the Chinese market.
-By closely cooperating with other departments and dealing with a vast range of complicated legal issues, I helped the company quickly take root in the Chinese automotive market, and it began generating profits within just two years.
-[These years allowed me to examine Chinese laws from a foreign company's perspective.]
+There, I continued my exploration of international business law by serving as an in-house counsel for a leading local auto parts company that had a strong desire to penetrate the Chinese market.
+By closely cooperating with other departments to deal with a vast range of complicated legal issues, I assisted the company to quickly take root in the Chinese automotive market and begin generating profits within just two years.
+These years allowed me to examine Chinese laws from a foreign company's perspective.
 I realized that many current rules are imposing unnecessary obstacles for foreign investors.
 These rules can be improved to promote mutual benefits for both foreign companies and Chinese society.
 Last year, my essay regarding one of these issues was published by the National Development and Reform Commission.
 Through this work, I also expanded my business perspectives, which led me to consider the long-term impacts of transactions and generate more commercially feasible legal advice.

-My work also required me to get highly involved in communications between [the company I work for] and Chinese authorities and customers with respect to contract negotiations and the settlement of disputes.
+My work also required me to get highly involved in communications between the company I work for and Chinese authorities and customers with respect to contract negotiations and settlement of disputes.
 In many circumstances, I found that the underlying cause behind these legal problems and disputes was a lack of understanding between different cultures.
 This made me appreciate the importance of an international business lawyer's ability to defuse culturally-based conflicts by having a deep understanding of the cultures of both sides.

-Today, my strong desire to advance my knowledge of international business law and to deepen my understanding of Western cultures has led to my decision to pursue further legal studies via a top-ranking LLM program.
+Today, my strong desire to advance my knowledge of international business law and to deepen my understanding of western cultures has led to my decision to pursue further legal studies via a top-ranking LLM program.
 What I learn in an LLM program will upgrade the quality of my legal services to foreign companies by improving my global awareness and soft skills in dealing with legal issues in cross-border business.
-Increasing my awareness of Western cultures will also enhance my abilities in dealing with culturally-based conflicts, especially those associated with clients from English-speaking countries.
+Increasing my awareness of western cultures will also enhance my abilities in dealing with culturally-based conflicts, especially those associated with clients from English-speaking countries.
 I believe Columbia's esteemed LLM program best suits my needs for several reasons.
-Its efforts on promoting law students' commercial awareness and its innovative teaching approach integrating business ingredients into law courses will strengthen my ability to offer effective legal strategies to help clients achieve their business goals.
-In addition, Columbia's flexible course selection policy will allow me to take the business school's courses, which will help enrich my knowledge and overall understanding of cross-border business activities.
-I am also particularly interested in attending Columbia's distinctive Negotiation Workshop to polish my skills in commercial negotiations and dispute settlement, especially with counterparts from different cultural backgrounds.
+Its efforts on promoting law students' commercial awareness and its innovative teaching approach integrating business ingredient into law courses will strengthen my ability in offering effective legal strategies to help clients achieve their business goals and give me the opportunities to explore many interesting business law issues that I may encounter in future practice.
+In addition, Columbia's flexible course selection policy allow me to take Business School's courses, which will help enrich my knowledge and overall understanding of cross-border business activities.
+I am also particularly interested in attending Columbia's distinctive Negotiation Workshop to polish my skills in commercial negotiations and disputes settlement, especially with counterparts from different cultural backgrounds.